TrendingTechnology/reactgo.com-1/content/react/eventhandlingandstate/index.md

 export default Accordion;

 ```
+---

 ```js
 {props.currentIndex === props.index && <li>{props.answer}</li>}
 ```

-We have added a above condition to the List component so that the answer element only
+The above condition is added to the below `List` component so that the answer
-render when this condition is true.
+element can only render when this condition is true.

 *list.js*